Pattern Hopf algebras: Acknowledgments

-The author would like to thank the support of the SNF grant number 200020-172515.
-The author is also grateful for the conversations with Yannic Vargas about pattern Hopf algebras and his insightful comments.
+The author is thankful for the support of the SNF grant number 200020-172515.
+The author is also grateful for conversations with Yannic Vargas about pattern Hopf algebras and his insightful comments, and to the anonymous referees.
+He is also thankful for conversations with Valentin F\'eray, and the great guidance throughout the process of development of this paper.